Become a Premium Member to enjoy our entire library of creative printables and guided art videos!

 12. Compass Painting with Watercolors

+Use a compass to paint watercolor circles of different sizes!
 Replace the pencil in a traditional compass with a small paintbrush (we broke our paint brush in half to make it easier to use).
 Then dip the brush end in paint to make lots of circles all over your paper.

-So there you have it!
+So, there you have it!
 A dozen awesome watercolor art activities for kids of all ages!
 Try one or do them all!

-I even created a printable guide so you can keep these ideas handy on your fridge or keep in your art space.
+We even created a printable guide so you can keep these ideas handy on your fridge or keep in your art space.
+Enter your email to have one sent directly to you for free!
+If you missed it, clear your cookies & refresh this page!

-Watercolor Art Ideas Printable Guide
+More Watercolor Art Ideas for Kids

-Pin It For Later
+Pin It for Later

 Leave a Reply